Firkintun/slouch/README.md

 roles-based ACL, but I didn't want to write either of those features themselves.
 CouchDB has a sufficient ACL implementation, but it doesn't support geospatial queries.
 MongoDB supports geospatial queries, but it's ACL implementation is practically non-existent.
-Since MongoDB is a master-slave setup anyway, the onl conceptual change here is that the writable master is CouchDB.
+Since MongoDB is a master-slave setup anyway, the only conceptual change here is that the writable master is CouchDB.